-New Release: Assault and Batting
+New Release: Bound and Deceased!

 Taylor Quinn has it all—at least by millennial standards.
 A good job, a home in the city, and someone she loves to share it all.